usman-mahmood-brainx/Android-Project-Read-me-template/README.md

 * [Mention New Objectives/Goals/Imporvements].
 * Example :
 * Regularly update and maintain extensions and dependencies to ensure compatibility and security.
-* Implement feature flags for controlled rollout of new features and experiments.
+* Set up continuous integration and deployment pipelines for automated builds and releases.

 ### Contribution Guidelines